 1) Fundamental molecules for pharmaceutical, agrichemical and materials development: Projects in this area build on our fundamental and highly publicised cubane (yellow) and cyclooctatetraene (blue) for phenyl (black) bioisosterism work.
 We are currently taking this program to the next level by attempting to make nitrogen derivatives of cubane i.e., the so-called aza-cubanes.
 These are reported to be stable by theoreticians, but have never previously been synthesised.
 These molecules have direct application to bioisosteres of a range of heterocycles that commonly appear in pharmaceuticals and agrichemicals.
-The \square \square \square \square \square translation of these fundamental molecules will have immediate impact on food security (e.g., herbicides and pesticides), and will rejuvenate tired drug templates for pipeline bolstering.
+The translation of these fundamental molecules will have immediate impact on food security (e.g., herbicides and pesticides), and will rejuvenate tired drug templates for pipeline bolstering.

-thesis: Research in this area investigates the isolation and elucidation of novel natural products from the Australian desert and the Australian rainforest; the latter in collaboration with industry.
+Pyridine Pyridazine Pyrimidine Pyrazine 108 125 159 142 148 Increasing Molecular Volume Anti-viral Saxagliptin Hypoglycemic Agent The above project fits within the general area of fundamental cage hydrocarbon development, where we are exploring the molecular size constraints of cage hydrocarbons i.e., fundamental building blocks to advance discovery chemistry.
+This work is currently focused on microelectronics polymer design, and drug development (e.g., antiviral agents).
+2) Natural product isolation and synthesis: Research in this area investigates the isolation and elucidation of novel natural products from the Australian desert and the Australian rainforest; the latter in collaboration with industry.
 Synthesis of complex natural products is also an area of expertise, which covers diterpenes, alkaloids, opioids, and polyketides.
-Traditional synthetic methodology development, medicinal, theoretical, and computational chemistry is closely aligned with these ventures.
+Traditional synthetic methodology development, medicinal, theoretical, computational chemistry is closely aligned with these ventures.